Code-Institute-Submissions/savasana_yoga/README.md

 ## Features

 ### Current Features

-The website features a fully functional e-commerce store to book yoga classes, pasword-protected profiles, a dynamic timetable to display current offered yoga classes, a fully functional blog to display posts, news and updates.
+The website features a fully functional e-commerce store to book yoga classes, password-protected profiles, a dynamic timetable to display currently offered yoga classes, a fully functional blog to display posts, news, and updates.

 In addition, the website was developed with a mobile-first approach and is fully responsive across all devices.